 Discussion

 The restoration of plant cover is crucial in combating climate change and the disappearance of certain species.
 This activity depends on many factors.
 Indeed, it is essential to have plant material of sufficient quality and quantity that is suited to the environment in question.
 Among the high-value species involved in this restoration is P. erinaceus.
 It is classified as an endangered species by the International Union for Conservation of Nature (Barstow, 2018), and the proportion of adult P. erinaceus plants with good conformation is relatively low, at 14.22%.
 This low rate could be explained by selective cutting in recent decades.
 This logging has led to the elimination of the best morphotypes and an erosion of genetic diversity.
-According to Degen et al. (2006) and Roque et al. (2023), selective logging is responsible for the loss and reduction of rare alleles responsible for characteristics that are desirable for reforestation programmes.
+According to Degen et al. (2006) and Roque et al. (2023), selective logging is responsible for the loss and reduction of rare alleles responsible for characteristics that are desirable for reforestation programs.
 Between 2010 and 2016, Côte d'Ivoire was one of the main suppliers of P. erinaceus wood to Asian countries, including China (AEI, 2022).
 This trade was largely unregulated and clandestine, and the best-formed morphotypes were the most sought after.
 In addition, previous studies conducted by Goba et al. (2019) show that the overexploitation of P. erinaceus in Côte d'Ivoire has led to a regeneration deficit and an imbalance in the age classes of the different stands.
-This process has resulted in a decrease in adult reproductive morphotypes and difficulty in producing reforestation material adapted to the needs of the various reforestation programmes.
+This process has resulted in a decrease in adult reproductive morphotypes and difficulty in producing reforestation material adapted to the needs of the various reforestation programs.

 Despite the loss of many morphotypes, there are a few morphotypes that have interesting characteristics in different areas.
 Area 3 has the highest density of trees of interest, with a density of 6.43 trees/ha.
 These trees of interest show diversity within each area, as evidenced by variation coefficients greater than 30% for most of the variables measured.
 This diversity allows the trees of interest to be structured into three morphotypes.

 Group I has parameters lower than those of the populations of trees of interest.
 However, it is important.
-These trees include young individuals that represent an ideotype that could prove interesting for reforestation programmes.
+These trees include young individuals that represent an ideotype that could prove interesting for reforestation programs.
 They constitute a reservoir that ensures the maintenance of diversity and genetic adaptability in an environment that has been subject to intensive exploitation, in which large trees have been decimated (Ouedraogo et al., 2014; Goua et al., 2017).
-According to Adji et al. (2022), young P. erinaceus trees have structural characteristics that can be identified and selected, thus constituting a strategic core genetic resource for stabilising natural populations and supporting restoration efforts.
+According to Adji et al. (2022), young P. erinaceus trees have structural characteristics that can be identified and selected, thus constituting a strategic core genetic resource for stabilizing natural populations and supporting restoration efforts.

-Group II is characterised by slender morphotypes with a trunk and a significant first branching height.
+Group II is characterized by slender morphotypes with a trunk and a significant first branching height.
 This characteristic could be attributed to an environment where competition for light was intense.
 Individuals in this group may have originated from the cohort that was forming before the overexploitation of P. erinaceus.
 The presence of large trees created competition for resources, including light, which promotes the upward growth of young plants (Sanneh, 2023).
 Studies show that P. erinaceus has a distribution dominated by young to medium-sized individuals in exploited areas in Togo.
 Thus, part of this cohort comes from the generation prior to massive overexploitation, and regeneration occurs in a more or less open environment (Adjonou et al., 2010; CITES, 2022).
 This group is of interest for reforestation, as the individuals are the direct descendants of certain large trees that have disappeared and may possess genes of interest that have been lost due to the disappearance of large P. erinaceus trees.